pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

 | `elasticsearch`                         | Define the elasticsearch cluster configurations.
 The [Elasticsearch](https://github.com/helm/charts/tree/master/stable/elasticsearch/values.yaml) chart defines the values for Elasticsearch provisioning in the SRS cluster.
 For internally provisioned Elasticsearch the default version is set to `7.17.9`.
 Set the `elasticsearch.imageTag` parameter in values.yaml to `7.16.3` to use this supported version in the SRS cluster.                                                                |
 | `k8sProvider`                               | Specify your Kubernetes provider name.
 Supported values are [`eks`, `aks`, `minikube`, `gke`, `openshift`, `pks`]..

+| `highSecureCryptoMode.enabled`                               | Set to `true` if Higly secured connection complying NIST SP 800-53 and NIST SP 800-131 is required; otherwise leave set to `false`..

 ### Enabling security between SRS and Elasticsearch
 Enabling a secure connection between SRS and your Elasticsearch service depends on the method you chose to deploy the Elasticsearch cluster.
 To configure a secure connection between the SRS cluster and internally provisioned Elasticsearch, configure the following parameters.